philpursglove/FlyCasual/README.md

 # Fly Casual 2.5 UO
-Fly Casual 2.5 UO is a fork of Sandrem's Fly Casual, inteded to update points, bugfixes, and additional gameplay mechanics as they are released by AMG.
-I intend to maintain the fork as long as necessary until Sandrem is able to continue his own project, and am submitting pull requests to keep them in sync.
+Fly Casual 2.5 UO is a fork of Sandrem's original Fly Casual, intended to update points, include bugfixes, and additional gameplay mechanics as they are released by AMG and XWA.

-Forked App Features:
+App Features:
-* Points updated to AMG September 2024 release documents
+* Points updated to final AMG November 2024 release documents
+* Includes XWA R2 Point Specification
 * Bug fixes
+* Online gameplay
+* Additional pilots and features

 # What is Fly Casual
 Fly Casual is a fan-made simulator for the ["Star Wars: X-Wing Miniatures Game"](https://www.fantasyflightgames.com/en/products/x-wing), maintained by [Atomic Mass Games](https://www.atomicmassgames.com/xwing-docs/).